 4. Accelerator Architecture

-The target model is small, shallow and weight-binarized, so the main methods we focus are setting shared parameters storage on chip, accelerating neural network layer by layer and designing pipeline between layers.
+The target model is small, shallow and weight-binarized, so the main methods we focus are setting shared parameters storage on-chip, accelerating neural network layer by layer and designing pipeline between layers.
 The general architecture of the accelerator is shown is Fig.3.
 Our accelerator contacts with DDR via input-data FIFO, output-data FIFO and series of address signal wires.
 Inside each process element, there comes different modules that mapped to different neural network’s layers, we can deploy layer-by-layer pipeline acceleration naturally by this design method.
 Also, shared parameter storage element is settled between each PE, reducing resource utilization on FPGA.

 Fig.3 Hardware Architecture